 To prevent this from happening, never use your fingers to get Vaseline out of the jar; always use a spoon or another clean tool.

 Many see Vaseline as a wonder product!
-Petroleum jelly offers so many uses from skincare to stain removal to relieving diaper rash in babies and so much more.
-And, now we’ve learned that on top of all of these benefits, Vaseline can last for a long time and is often still good past its expiration date!
+Petroleum jelly offers so many uses from skincare to stain removal to relieving diaper rash in babies and makeup from your sensitive eyes.
+And, now we’ve learned that on top of all of these benefits, Vaseline can last for a long time and with a shelf life still good past its expiry date!

-What is your favorite way to use Vaseline?
+What is your favorite way to use Vaseline petroleum jelly?

 Learn more about petroleum jelly by reading these related posts on our blog: